 - What tenants are successful in the property and how are they being encouraged to grow as a business?
 A successful tenant is likely to stay on in the property.
 It is far too costly for them to move and relocate to other premises.
-Not only that, the tenant could lose their customer base in the move.
+Not only that, the tenant could lose its customer base in the move.

 - What leases are threats to the income in the property in the coming 12 months?
 Look for lease expiry dates, rent reviews, pressures on expansion or contraction of tenancies.

 - Could the common area be modified to include some smaller kiosk type tenants?
 Coffee shops and food outlets are but one choice; you could also consider small booth or ‘pop up’ type tenants across many retail segments.

 - How is the major tenant tracking on sales and growth?
-Any and all major tenants should be regularly spoken with regards trade and sales.
+Any and all major tenants should be regularly spoken with regards their levels of trade and sales.
 Watch their levels of stock and customer numbers through the property.

 - Any smaller destination type tenants will bring people to your property.
 They should be placed in locations that create foot traffic through the property past the other specialty tenants.

 - Is the major anchor tenant well matched to the specialty tenants?
 The leases for anchor tenants are usually quite long.
 That being said, you really do need to work with the anchor tenant to help their continuous integration in the property.
 Get them involved with the specialty tenants on a regular basis.

 - What parts of the property should be upgraded or refurbished to maintain property presentation?
 In a retail property, it is necessary to do upgrades regularly to keep the property looking good and attracting the customers.
 These upgrades should be balanced with lease renewals and the lease expires.